EdytaKal/HR_data_analysis/README.md

 For medical issues, the company could have a better support system, be more flexible with the employee having to see doctors and stay in hospitals.

 Some mothers leave after giving birth.
-Companies could prevent that by allowing new parents to be flexible with work, allowing leaving work to pick up their kids from school or stay at home if the kid is ill.
+Companies could prevent that by allowing new parents to be flexible with work, allowing them to leave work to pick up their kids from school or stay at home if the kid is ill.

-## Recommendations and Next Steps
-- The company should pay particular attention to employees working for 6-9 years in a company, offering them positions to progress into, salary rises and training opportunities.
-- The company should review if they regularly increase the salary of hard-working employees.
-- To prevent employees from leaving because of feeling unhappy the company could provide their employees a regular mental support and openly support the employees taking time off to take care of their mental health.

-## *2) Which recruitment source has been the most effective when hiring employees fully meeting or exceeding the managers' expectations?*
 ### The most effective recruitment sources that the company has control over:
 - diversity job fair- 23 employed
 - via the monster.com website- 15 employed